Tagline: Sorry Jack… Chucky’s back!

 For those of you who remember, this was the acerbic proclamation that announced the return of a very different breed of antihero, and unless you were on the receiving end of a plethora of sadistic doll-related murders back in 1990, it was a return that was very much welcome.
 If you don’t remember, take a quick look at this trailer for the much-anticipated Child’s Play 2, the inevitable follow up to Tom Holland‘s cult sleeper hit, and a movie that would spawn a decades-long franchise of rare endurance.

 The main reason for this is Chucky and the actor who provides his inimitable personality.
-Brad Dourif is perhaps most notable for his young turn as the deeply troubled whipping boy of One Flew Over the Cuckoo’s Nest‘s militant oppressor, Nurse Ratched, but Holland’s creation taps into a very different side of the actor’s capabilities, giving us a horror superstar who is part Jason Voorhees, part Arnold Schwarzenegger, and so a star was born.
+Brad Dourif is perhaps most notable for his young turn as the deeply troubled whipping boy of One Flew Over the Cuckoo’s Nest‘s militant oppressor, Nurse Ratched, but Holland’s creation taps into a very different side of the actor’s capabilities, giving us a horror superstar who is part Jason Voorhees, part Arnold Schwarzenegger, and thus a star was born.

 While most slasher franchises turned to the self-reflexive following the censorship impositions of the BBFC and MPAA, Chucky was in on the joke from the very beginning, and by the time the sequel came to fruition the sadistic comedy had been cranked up to preposterous levels, the kind only a murderous cuddly toy could conjure.